Hemanth's Scribes

 Spotify’s squad model (2012) gave small teams full ownership.
 Each squad was supposed to be a “mini-startup.”
 In theory this should work.
 Small teams, clear ownership, right?

 In practice the squads turned into silos.
-Each picked different tech, different UI patterns, different UX conventions.
-The product felt inconsistent.
-“Autonomy without consequence” meant squads optimized for their own thing and nobody was minding the store for the overall experience.
+Each picked their own tech and UI patterns, making the product feel horribly inconsistent.
+“Autonomy without consequence” meant squads optimized for themselves, and nobody minded the store for the overall experience.

 Decision-makers per feature: 1 per squad (fine).
 Decision-makers for the product as a whole: 0 (not fine).